-Haywood serves between 350-450 for lunch every Wednesday and 250-300 for supper on Sunday evenings at its Downtown Welcome Table.
+Haywood serves between 350-450 for lunch every Wednesday and almost as many for breakfast on Sundays at its Downtown Welcome Table.
 This is a homemade meal served on abundant plates by an attentive wait staff of volunteers (called companions).
 Most weeks, the team from Haywood prepares and serves the food.
 Once or twice a month, one of Asheville’s amazing local restaurants prepares and serves the meal, joining with Haywood around a common passion: loving people through food.
 Participating restaurants join together under the name “Chefs @ Downtown Welcome Table.”

 Which restaurants are currently participating?

-A complete list of participating restaurants can be found here.
+Find a current list here.
 Many restaurants partner with another restaurant to prepare a single meal.
 We are also grateful to have folks like Celtic Sea Salt and Dynamite Roasting provide products to support the meal.
 There are options for restaurants and producers of every size and style to participate.

 How much food will I need to prepare?

 A key tenet of the Downtown Welcome Table philosophy is abundance.
 By offering folks the assurance that there is always enough, the meal becomes a place of rest from the urgency to survive that permeates life on the streets.
 Serving size is larger than you might be used to, and folks often want seconds or thirds.
 It may be helpful to think in terms of pounds and portions rather than number of people.
-These examples are meant to offer guidance:
+Our menu submission forms offer concrete examples:

 Wednesday lunch usually serves 400 people or 750 plates.

-Sunday dinner usually serves 300 people or 650 plates.
+Sunday breakfast usually serves 300 people or 650 plates.

 Can I prepare something that’s not on our regular restaurant menu?